How to book travel through the Chase Ultimate Rewards travel portal

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

-The Chase travel portal is a powerful tool you can use to book rental cars, tours, event tickets, and more with Chase Ultimate Rewards points.
-It’s super easy to book travel on the Chase Ultimate Rewards site and in many cases it can cost fewer points to book through the travel portal instead of transferring your Chase points to travel partners.
+But you can also use your Chase Ultimate Rewards points to book rental cars, tours, event tickets and more through the Chase travel portal.
+It’s super easy – and in some cases, it can cost fewer points than transferring your Chase points to travel partners.

 Why use the Chase travel portal?

 The Chase travel site is now powered by Expedia, so any hotel, flight or rental car you can book with Expedia should also be available through the Chase website.
 When you book through the Ultimate Rewards portal you have the option to pay for the purchase with your Chase points.
 The number of points you need will vary depending on two factors: The cost of the travel you’re booking and the specific Chase credit card you are using.

 If you have multiple Chase cards, it’s easy to transfer points between Chase cards or to a member of your household or to a joint business owner.
 So you should always be able to redeem for the highest value.

 The benefit is being able to use the Ultimate Rewards portal to pay for travel is that sometimes you can use fewer points to book the exact same travel than if you transferred your points to the airline or hotel.
 It all depends on how much the reservation costs compared to that specific loyalty program’s award chart.
 Let’s look at two hotel reservations.